Installing and Configuring PHP

 DirectoryIndex index.php index.html index.cgi index.pl index.xhtml index.htm

-Whenever we make a configuration change, we can use the apachectl command to check our configuration:
+Whenever we make a configuration change, we should use the apachectl command to check our configuration:

 apachectl configtest

-If we get a Syntax Ok message, we can reload the Apache2 configuration and restart the service:
+If we get a Syntax Ok message, we can reload the Apache configuration, restart the service, and check its status:

 sudo systemctl reload apache2